anderson-aristotle/ruby-object-model/README.md

 lemonade.tracks << Song.new('Formation')
 ```

-Sometimes, we want build a more complex object by using specific instances of
+Sometimes, we want to build a more complex object by using specific instances of
 other objects.
 We can use composition to achieve this.
 In this case, we will add
  instances of the `Song` class to the tracks of our album.